grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 For the next few hours Hemi carefully tracked the pursuing sub on sonar.
 He grew ever surer that the _Grackle_ was back on the _Prospect_'s track and was gaining ground once again.
 Percy nervously watched the battery gauges as the needles dipped slowly down into the areas marked with red cross-hatching.
 The relatively fast speed they had kept up now combined with the added draw of the bilge pumps to leave them with terrifyingly little battery power.

-Captain Percy had run out of ideas though.
+Percy had run out of ideas though.
 She just let the _Prospect_ run, leaning her weight from an overhead strap while she smoked.
 Hemi continued directing Bastian to make occasional adjustments to steer clear of dangerous objects in the water.

 It was just starting to seem to Percy that perhaps there were fewer calls coming up from Hemi for course adjustments when the needles on the battery gauges suddenly dipped down into the solid red zone and then fell onto their zero needles, flat and lifeless.
 The sound of the electric drive motors died away with them.
 And just a second after that, the higher pitched whine of the forward bilge pumps died away too.